The Mystery of a Hansom Cab (The General Motors Hour)

 "The Mystery of a Hansom Cab" is a 1961 Australian television drama play based on Barry Pree's 1961 play adaptation of the novel by Fergus Hume.
 It appeared as an episode of the anthology series The General Motors Hour.
+It aired on 6 August 1961 in Sydney and on 19 August 1961 in Melbourne.

 The play had just completed a 12-week run in Melbourne.

 Premise

 In 1890s Melbourne, a young man murders a blackmailer in a hansom cab.
 The murdered kills three more people then romances an heiress.